waleed-sh/mlx-sparse/README.md

 routines (`eigsh`, `eigs`, `svds`), sparse Cholesky/LU factors, sparse triangular solves, sparse `dot`/`vdot`, and autodiff through sparse values and dense RHS operands, including `complex64`.

-> **Warning:**
-> A lot of the linalg functionality is new and is currently being tested.
-> We welcome any and all feedback!
-Not all solvers are GPU supported ([see here](https://mlx-sparse.readthedocs.io/en/latest/user_guide/linalg.html#gpu-coverage)).

 Supported value dtypes are `float32`, `float16`, `bfloat16`, and `complex64`.